CarlosEstebanCasado/zitro-test/readme.md

 ## ZITRO-TEST

 ### Description
-This project was made to realise the technical test for Zitro.
+This project was made to perform the technical test for Zitro.

 The test consist on make a Login and authenticate the users through XML file where the data is stored.